Actionable guide to SEO in 2017

 SEO PowerSuite tip:

-In WebSite Auditor, go to Pages, click Edit workspace and add the Internal Links to Page column to identify any pages that have no internal links pointing to them.
+In WebSite Auditor, go to the Pages dashboard, and look through the Links to Page column to identify any pages that have no internal links pointing to them.

 Head to Site Audit and check the URLs section.
 Make sure the website doesn't have any overly long ULRs or URLs with dynamic characters (these are not search engine-friendly).

-2. Make use of the XML sitemap & RSS feeds
+2. Make use of an XML sitemap & RSS feeds

 The XML sitemap helps search bots discover and index content on your site.
 This is similar to how a tourist would discover more places in an unfamiliar city if they had a map.